 If you’ve written your own vows, make sure that you know them well enough so that you aren’t just staring at the piece of paper but able to gaze into your partner’s eyes.

-Your wedding day will require plenty of energy so make sure that you are able to get lots of sleep the night before.
+Your wedding day will require plenty of energy so make sure that you can get lots of sleep the night before.

 We hope you’ve enjoyed our Ultimate Last-Minute Wedding Checklist and that it’s helped you with your wedding.
-If you are looking for a wedding venue in Oxfordshire, contact our wedding team on 01235 831 474 or complete our wedding enquiry form.Take a look at our wedding venue
+If you are looking for a wedding venue in Oxfordshire, contact our wedding team by completing our wedding enquiry form.Go back to other articles